Disease Guide ·Skin Yeast Infection ·2026

 Skin Yeast Infection in Dogs - symptoms, vet costs & insurance

-Skin yeast infections in dogs are caused by Malassezia overgrowth — treatment costs $100-$400 and takes 2-6 weeks.
-The yeast is normally present on dog skin in small amounts, but warm, moist skin folds and weakened immune systems allow it to multiply.
-It causes intense itching, greasy skin, hair loss, and a distinctive musty odor.
-Breeds with lots of skin folds are particularly susceptible.
+Skin yeast infections are caused by Malassezia overgrowth - treatment costs $100-$400 and takes 2-6 weeks.
+Warm, moist skin folds and weakened immunity allow yeast to multiply.
+Symptoms include intense itching, greasy skin, hair loss, and a distinctive musty odor.
+Breeds with skin folds are particularly susceptible.

 Skin Yeast Infection - vet costs and insurance